SyedNajiullah/QuranGuiderUsingRAG/README.md

 A beginner‑friendly Retrieval‑Augmented Generation (RAG) project that answers questions about the Qur’an using a PDF of **“The Qur’an with Annotated Interpretation in Modern English – Ali Ünal”**, dense embeddings, FAISS as a vector database, and the a large language model.

-Everything is implemented in a single Colab‑ready notebook:
+Everything is implemented in two Colab‑ready notebook:

 > `QuranGuiderUsingRAG.ipynb`
 > `LangChainVersion.ipynb`